4 key skills for the 21st century and yet so timeless

 The information age is above all the age of communication, but are we worthy representatives of these four verbs: listening, reading, writing and speaking?

 They seem simple and acquired, but they have never been so imperfectly mastered.
-These skills, which until the 20th century were the prerogative of the elites, have been made accessible to the overwhelming majority of us, who today take them for granted when in fact they are possessed in a disparate or precarious manner.
+These skills, which until the 20th century were the prerogative of the elites, have been made accessible to the overwhelming majority of us who, today, take them for granted when, in reality, they are possessed in a disparate or precarious manner.

 Each of these skills interacts with and benefits from the others, yet it is appropriate to devote dedicated learning time to each of them.

 The idea is to devote at least 10 years to each one by establishing 4 distinct periods in which the focus will be on one of these skills while tolerating the existence of the others.

 The current problem is that we are putting the cart before the horse.
 We want people to speak even if they have nothing to say.
 Before, in order to speak in public, you had to have good reasons to do so.
 That’s why here, I remind you – with a position that may seem conservative – of the need to review (and even simply see) one’s fundamentals in a process that can be likened to an initiation path.

 Listening: it takes 10 years to learn how to listen and even longer to master this art